-- In the DC Comics mini-series Relative Heroes, the heroine Allure has this as power.
-It is something of a Cursed with Awesome situation as she cannot the desire she inspires in others.
+- In the DC Comics mini-series Relative Heroes, the heroine Allure has this power.
+It is something of a Cursed with Awesome situation as she cannot control the desire she inspires in others.

 - The nude vampire Space Girl from Lifeforce is very beautiful, but the extent to which her victims became helpless, infatuated wrecks when confronted with her implies there is more to her allure than just appearance.
 One of the doctors who survived an encounter describes her as "the most overwhelming feminine presence I've ever encountered".
 In the case of one of the male protagonists, his obsession with the Space Girl is explained by her taking the form of the perfect woman from his subconscious desires.